caiopizzol/sniff/CONFIG.md

   - `list_issues`: List issues with optional filtering
   - `search_issues`: Search issues by text query

+**Authentication**:

-**Authentication**: MCP servers use user authentication context.
-Users must connect their integration accounts via OAuth before the agent can use these tools (e.g., `sniff connect linear`).
+- **Sniff MCP servers** (e.g., Linear, GitHub): Use user authentication context via OAuth.
+Users must connect their integration accounts before the agent can use these tools (e.g., `sniff connect linear`).
+No `authorization_token` needed - authentication is handled automatically.
+- **Third-party MCP servers**: Require an `authorization_token` field with a Bearer token.
+Use environment variables to provide API keys securely (see examples below).

 **Use Cases**: